codecks-io/react-reform/README.md

 - **Small Footprint**

   react-reform aims to keep all optional dependencies out of the core.
-For example validations: If you start off, simply `import "react-reform/opt/validators"` for a basic set of validations (like `is-required` `has-maxlength="140"`.
-Most bigger projects however, probably will come up with their own set of validations.
-And if you don't import any `opt` modules, they won't be added in your bundle.
+For example validations: If you start off, simply `import "react-reform/opt/validators"` for a basic set of validations (like `is-required` `has-maxlength={140}`.
+Most bigger projects, however, most likely will come up with their own set of validations.
+Here's the good news: if you don't import any `opt` modules, they won't be added into your bundle.

 - **Strict Separation of Logic and Representation**

-  The concept of _[themes](#create-a-theme)_ allows you to define all the divs and classes and inline-styles that you need for your form. react-reform makes no assumptions about the DOM-Elements you are using, but adds enough context to let you easily define that, for example, validations should only be shown when the value of the respective field has been changed, but it is not currently focused.
+  The concept of _[themes](#create-a-theme)_ allows you to define all the `div`s and `className`s and/or `style`s that you need for your form. react-reform makes no assumptions about which DOM-Elements to use.

+  This is also true for validations, it's up to you to define the logic which defines when you want to show error messages. (e.g. `isDirty && !isFocused` or maybe you prefer `isDirty`, it's up to you!)

 ## Quick Start